Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: The chemical potential of an ion

 For several terms in Eq.~\eqref{eq_fund_part_0} the related expressions are known, namely

-where in the ideal term, $\overline{\mu}_{\text{id},i}$, $c_i$ is the concentration of a molecule, and $c\s{ref}$ is the reference concentration of $c\s{ref}\!=\!
+where in the ideal term, $\overline{\mu}_{\text{id},i}$, $c_i$ is the concentration of a molecule expressed in mol/m\textsuperscript{3}, and $c\s{ref}$ is a reference concentration of $c\s{ref}\!=\!
 1\text{~mol/m}^{3}\!=\!
 1 \text{~mM}$.
-The ideal plus reference contributions can be easily derived from the ideal (osmotic) pressure, $\Pi=c_i RT$ (with $c_i$ in mol/m\textsuperscript{3}) when we use the Gibbs-Duhem equation, which relates osmotic pressure to chemical potential, $\partial \Pi / \partial c_i = c_i \partial \overline{\mu}_i / \partial c_i $ (in case of a single dissolved component), and we integrate from $c\s{ref}$ to $c_i$, and from $\overline{\mu}_{\text{ref},i}$ to $\overline{\mu}_i$.
-The electrostatic energy of an ion, $\overline{\mu}_{\text{el},i}$, relates to the valency, $z_i$, Faraday's constant, \textit{F}, and the electrostatic potential,~\textit{V}.
-This electrostatic energy and potential are because of an electrical field that gradually changes on a scale beyond the typical distances between ions.
-The pressure insertion term, $\overline{\mu}_{\text{ins},i}$, is given by $\nu_i P^\text{tot}$ and depends on the molar volume of an ion, $\nu_i$, and the total pressure, $P^\text{tot}$, which equals the hydrostatic pressure, $P^\text{h}$, minus osmotic pressure, $\Pi$.
-This term must be included when there is transport, for instance in ion transport through a membrane, or during sedimentation or centrifugation of small colloids~\cite{Spruijt_2014}.
-For \textit{mechanical} equilibrium (a condition that always holds when we have \textit{chemical} equilibrium), this insertion term is constant (i.e., gradients are zero), and thus can be neglected in an equilibrium calculation.\footnote{This is the case in the absence of gravity or centrifugation.
-When there is an effect of either of these forces, then at mechanical equilibrium the gradient of $P^{\text{tot}}$ in vertical (or radial) direction equals $ \pm \rho\s{L} {g}$ or $\rho\s{L}\omega^2 r$.} This term can also be neglected when ions are assumed to be infinitely small.
-An attraction between molecules, $\overline{\mu}_{\text{mm},i}$, with a strength $\overline{\chi}_{i\text{-}j}$ between each couple \textit{i-j}, is often considered for adsorbed molecules, to describe molecular interactions.
-Here, $\theta$ is a dimensionless concentration, $\theta=c_i / c\s{max}$, or is a volume fraction, $\phi_i$, and in this expression \textit{j} refers to all possible molecules in a mixture, with \textit{i} one of them.
-When a sample is rotated, the centrifugal term depends on the radial velocity, $\omega$, and the distance $r$ from the center of rotation.
-The force of centrifugation is $m_i \omega^2 r$ where $m_i$ is the mass of the molecule or colloidal particle, and the contribution to the chemical potential is given as an integration with position of the negative of this force.
+Furthermore, \textit{R} is the Gas constant ($R\!=\!8.3144$~J/mol/K), and \textit{T} is temperature in K. The ideal plus reference contributions can be easily derived from the ideal (osmotic) pressure for a system with one component, $\Pi=c_i RT$, when we use the Gibbs-Duhem equation, which relates osmotic pressure to chemical potential, $\partial \Pi / \partial c_i = c_i \partial \overline{\mu}_i / \partial c_i $ (for only one component in the solvent), and we integrate from $c\s{ref}$ to $c_i$, and from $\overline{\mu}_{\text{ref},i}$ to $\overline{\mu}_i$.
+The electrostatic energy of an ion, $\overline{\mu}_{\text{el},i}$, is given by the product of the valency, $z_i$, Faraday's constant, \textit{F}, and the electrostatic potential,~\textit{V}, at that position (a mean-field value, averaged on a scale beyond the distances between ions).
+The pressure insertion term, $\overline{\mu}_{\text{ins},i}$, is given by $\nu_i P^\text{s}$ and depends on the molar volume of an ion, $\nu_i$, and the solution pressure, $P^\text{s}$, which is the hydrostatic pressure, $P^\text{h}$, minus the osmotic pressure, $\Pi$.
+This term must be included when there is transport, for instance in ion transport through membranes, or during sedimentation or centrifugation of small colloids~\cite{Spruijt_2014}.
+At chemical equilibrium, this insertion term is constant (i.e., gradients are zero), and can thus be neglected (except when gravity or centrifugation must be included).
+This term can also be neglected when ions are assumed to be infinitely small.
+A molecular attraction with a strength $a_{i\text{-}j}$ between each couple \textit{i-j} is described by $\overline{\mu}_{\text{mm},i}$.
+In this evaluation of $\overline{\mu}_{\text{mm},i}$, \textit{j} refers to all types of molecules in a mixture, with \textit{i} one of them.
+The centrifugal force on a colloid depends on the radial velocity, $\omega$, the distance $r$ from the center of rotation and mass $m_i$, according to $m_i \omega^2 r$.
+The contribution to the chemical potential is obtained as an integration with distance of the negative of this force.
 For colloidal particles, gravity can be important and then $\omega^2 r$ is replaced by the gravitational constant, $g$.
-The remaining terms, affinity, excess, and ion-ion Coulombic interaction, will be discussed below.
+The remaining terms, affinity, excess, and Coulombic interactions between ions, will be discussed in the next sections.